Tomekmularczyk/react-state-sequencer/README.md

 ### WARNING

-It's an experimental idea, and more like a fun project to do.
+It's an experimental idea, and most likely not something you should use.
 You may run into two issues:
 - race conditions,
 - updating the unmounted component